 Nothing but pure paperboard

 Regardless of the type of suture being used, purity and sterility are of paramount importance – and the same goes for the selection of primary and secondary packaging.
-In this case, the customer wanted a coated solid bleached board (SBB) – without any extra optical brightening agents (OBAs) – and made of pure virgin fiber.
+In this case, the customer wanted a coated solid bleached board (SBB) – without any extra optical brightening agents (OBAs) – and made of pure fresh fiber.
 Their packaging and conversion team was also attracted to the superior strength and durability of a multi-layer board, compared to grades containing mechanical or recycled fibers or monolayer SBB board.

 Low amounts of paper dust